-In the absence of a UK Flag Act, the Flag Institute acts as the de facto authority on flags flown in the UK and the Crown Dependencies and Overseas Territories.
+The Flag Institute acts as the authority on flags and flag flying in the UK and the Crown Dependencies and Overseas Territories.

-Accordingly, the Flag Institute has established and maintains the free UK Flag Registry to provide a formal record of current designs.
+Accordingly, it has established and maintains the free UK Flag Registry to provide a formal record of current designs.

 The flags of the UK's national and supra-national flags are well established by custom and practice.
-Meanwhile the number of regional, county and other community flags continues to grow, with over fifty entering the UK Flag Registry since 2010.
+Meanwhile the number of regional, county and other community flags continues to grow, with over fifty new registrations since 2010.

 Community flags may qualify for inclusion as follows: flags of cities, towns, villages and neighbourhoods; flags of historic counties; flags of other traditional regions such as islands or provinces.